httpwg/http-extensions/draft-ietf-httpbis-priority.md

 this scheme's priority signal.
 Handling of omitted signals is described in
 {{parameters}}.

+# Applicability of the Extensible Priority Scheme

+The priority scheme defined by this document considers only the prioritization of HTTP response data.
+Clients express priority values to a server, which are input into scheduling decisions, see {{client-scheduling}} and
+{{server-scheduling}}.

+Where HTTP extensions change stream behavior or define new data carriage mechanisms, they MAY also define how this priority scheme can be applied.

 # Priority Parameters {#parameters}

 The priority information is a sequence of key-value pairs, providing room for